wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **Q:**&ensp;How strangely your mind works!

 **M:**&ensp;You are strange, not me.
 I am normal.
 I am sane.
 I see things as they are, and therefore I am not afraid of them.
-But you are afraid of reälity.
+But you are afraid of reality.

 **Q:**&ensp;Why should I be?